 To make this recipe gluten-free, use a 1-to-1 gluten-free flour mixture and corn tortillas instead of flour.

 - Cutting board

 - Sweet Potato & Sausage Frittata

 - Diced Hash Browns

-- Classic French Toast Recipe
+- Brioche French Toast

-If you make and like this recipe, please rate it by clicking on the 5-stars at the top of the recipe card.
-This helps other people to find the recipes and helps me out, too!
+If you make and like this recipe, please review and rate it 5 Stars at the top of the recipe card.
+This helps other people to find the recipes and helps this reader-supported publication, too!

 Thank you so much for your feedback and support of Mae's Menu!